MicrosoftDocs/msix-docs/msix-src/packaging-tool/disconnected-environment.md

 ## Get the MSIX Packaging Tool

-The MSIX Packaging Tool can be downloaded for offline use in the enterprise from the Microsoft Store for Business [web portal](https://businessstore.microsoft.com/store).
-You can learn more about offline distribution [here](/microsoft-store/distribute-offline-apps).

 You can also directly download the latest version of the offline package here:
 - [Download 1.2023.319.0 MSIX Packaging Tool](https://download.microsoft.com/download/d/0/0/d0043667-b1db-4060-9c82-eaee1fa619e8/MsixPackagingToolv1.2023.319.0.msixbundle)